 Helen Keller said, “The best and most beautiful things in the world cannot be seen or even touched – they must be felt with the heart.”
 That is what “Writing from the Heart of Grief” is in a nutshell — writing from the most thought-provoking place we hardly ever allow ourselves to go, our heart!

 The writing workshops have given me confidence to share my experiences.
 After completing Part One, I started writing a personal blog entitled, “A Joint Venture.”
 I also created a Facebook support group, A Joint Venture – Living With Rheumatoid Arthritis.
 Last May, I wrote an article honoring my mother on Mother’s Day for the Care Dimensions blog.
 The writing workshop instilled the courage I needed to journey through the pain and loss as life goes on without my parents.
 I learned to carry my loved ones with me differently – not without pain, but with a new understanding of who I am without them.

-Care Dimensions will offer “Writing From the Heart of Grief ”, 3 – 5 p.m., on six Wednesdays, starting on January 10 (group will not meet on January 24).
+Care Dimensions will offer “Writing From the Heart of Grief ”, 10 a.m. – 12 p.m., on six Mondays, starting on November 5.
 Workshops will be held at the Bertolon Center for Grief and Healing, 78 Liberty Street, Danvers, MA.
 Contact Kerianne O’Keefe, 978-774-5100.